renanleonel/leetcode-old/README.md

 # leetcode

-all exercises done in python.
+all exercises done in python